 Nola is the first year of counselor training and is by invitation only.
 At Girls' Camp we have more people eligible for Nola than we have places.
 Therefore, ACCEPTANCE IS ON A FIRST COME/FIRST SERVE BASIS, based on the postmark date of the reply.
 The 18 openings for NOLA fill in SEVERAL DAYS.

 We encourage parents to bring their child to camp on Opening Day and to pick them up on Closing Day.
 If parents or guardians choose to have their campers travel by air to camp we provide pick ups from Longview and Shreveport airports.
 If your child is to arrive by plane or bus, notify camp of the time of arrival by card or letter.
-Pickup or delivery of campers at the Shreveport or Longview (or Marshall) airport will carry a charge of $20 ($10) per trip.
+Pickup or delivery of campers to or from Shreveport will be $30, for Longview, $20, and for Marshall, $10 per trip.
 Tickets home may be deposited at camp, and we will see that campers get on plane or bus, and both parents are notified of their time of arrival home.
 If luggage will arrive separately from the camper, please send it by UPS.
 No charge for baggage pickup unless a special trip is involved.

 Parents, relatives, and friends are requested not to visit campers during the session.
 Campers are not permitted to leave camp during the session with parents or friends.
 Please help us uphold this policy as it is for the safety and well-being of the campers.